42-mraasvel/web-server/documentation/readme/README.md

 	./run.sh [OPTIONS] [ConfigurationFile]

-The webserver is now able to accept requests, this can be done through the browser or any other valid HTTP client.
+The web server is now able to accept requests, this can be done through the browser or any other valid HTTP client.

 TODO: link to options and describe what the options do, etc